Warning: 5 Bad Things That Happen To Your Bones And Body If You Stop Exercising

 This has a profound effect on your bone health.
 One of the keys to building bone density through exercise is the action of healthy, strong muscle on bone.
 Atrophied muscles, of course, cannot exert enough pressure on bone to stimulate growth.

-Maintaining muscle mass is so crucial to bone health, that the pH- balanced diet, as described in the Save Our Bones Program, actually promotes healthy muscles.
+Maintaining muscle mass is so crucial to bone health, that the pH- balanced diet, as described in the Osteoporosis Reversal Program, actually promotes healthy muscles.

 In fact, according to a 2008 study published in the The American Journal of Clinical Nutrition: